joverandout/advent-of-code-2021/README.md

 ## Update

 Yes we are lagging behind!
 My dissertation takes priority and I cannot for the life of me fix this one bug in my back-end interpreter.
-I'm sure we will finish this someday.
+I'm sure we will finish this someday, but for now it's been put to the back of my mind.
-### *The update's update.
-My dissy is going much better so I am back to not doing it... probably not the best decision but we move

 ## Run Instructions